COVID-19 Vaccination Data

 Total contacts traced represents the total, cumulative number of contacts traced from confirmed and probable cases.
 Active contacts traced represents the current number of contacts being traced from confirmed and probable cases.

 Please note: As the number of cases grows, MDHHS is only able to update their website once per day.
 We may report a local case before the state is able to include it in their counts.
 Given that it is our mission to ensure the health of our communities, we feel it is important to share these results quickly whenever possible.

-The Health Department of Northwest Michigan is now creating county profiles to highlight characteristics of COVID-19 cases by county, and across our four-county jurisdiction.
-While the data dashboard continues to provide daily updates to COVID-19 case information, we hope the county profiles will provide additional information for residents about how the virus is impacting our counties.
-These reports will be shared monthly as we continue to fight the COVID-19 pandemic.
+Before we switched to doing monthly Trend Summaries, the Health Department of Northwest Michigan provided county profiles to highlight characteristics of COVID-19 cases by county, and across our four-county jurisdiction to provide additional information for residents about how the virus is impacting our counties.

 County Profile Archives